What Types of Brake Systems Does My Car Have?

 Most modern vehicles have an anti-lock braking system, which allows you to steer as your brakes are engaged.
 In addition to this, most cars have two or three types of brake systems.
 If any of these brake systems is worn out, bringing your car into Hometown Garage for an inspection before its condition worsens is crucial.
 These brake systems are:

-If you look through one of your car's wheels, you will see a shiny metal disc just inside.
-This is called a disc brake.
+Disc Brakes - If you look through one of your car's wheels, you will see a shiny metal disc just inside.
+This is called a “disc brake.”
 When the driver steps on the brake pedal, a pad of hard-wearing material clamps onto the brake disc and rubs it to make it slow down—in a similar way to bicycle brakes.

-One brake system may be working more efficiently than the other, causing your vehicle to pull to one side when braking.
+Your car pulls to one side when braking - One brake system may be working more efficiently than the other, causing your vehicle to pull to one side when braking.

 We recommend that you get your car’s brakes inspected once a year.
-If you are in Middlesex, East Hampton, CT, Cromwell, CT, Middlesex County, CT, or surrounding areas, you can bring your car to Hometown Garage.
-Since 2013, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
-We will perform a complete brakes diagnostic to determine if the issue is coming from your Cadillac's brake pads, your Chevrolet's rotors, your Chrysler's fluid, your Dodge's master cylinder, or somewhere else.
-Reasons You Should Do Business With Us:
+If you are in Middlesex, East Hampton, CT, Cromwell, CT, Middlesex County, CT, or the surrounding areas, you can bring your car to Hometown Garage.
+Since 1998, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
+We will perform a complete brake diagnostic to determine if the issue is coming from your Cadillac's brake pads, your Chevrolet's rotors, your Chrysler's fluid, your Dodge's master cylinder, or somewhere else.